Skip to main content

 # ~1 KB per 100 markets

-For list endpoints that return 100+ items, the narrow form is 10-30× smaller on the wire.
-The examples/list_markets.py demo shows 1.1 MB vs 27.3 MB for the same 500-market query.
+For list queries that return 100+ items, the narrow form is 10–30× smaller on the wire.
+Always pass an explicit Selection in production code.

 Presets

-from stx import STX
+from stx import STX, PRESETS, Selection

 client = STX(region="ontario", env="staging")